 - The tech community works upon a rare issue that occurs when the mssecflt.sys driver takes too much space on the kernel stack.
 Here, this results in the error, “STOP 0x7F: UNEXPECTED_KERNEL_MODE_TRAP”, and Parameter 1 is set to “EXCEPTION_DOUBLE_FAULT.”

-- With this build, the company deals with an issue that leads to utmost memory utilization in Microsoft Defender Advanced Threat Protection (ATP).
+- With this build, the company deals with an issue that leads to the utmost memory utilization in Microsoft Defender Advanced Threat Protection (ATP).

 - Enhances the detection efficiency of Microsoft Defender ATP Threat & Vulnerability Management.